Shrinkhlarajpoot/GlammMakeup/README.md

 * Contains all the items that are added for buying along with payment details.

  ### [Profile Page](https://glamm.netlify.app/profile/profile)
-* Contains all the items that are added for buying along with payment details.
+* Contains all the details of the user.

 ## Authentication
  ### [Login Page](https://glamm.netlify.app/login/login)